caladavid/MP3Vault/README.md

 ## Limitations

-This extension is designed specifically for YouTube.
+This app is designed specifically for YouTube.
 It will not work on other websites or video platforms.

 # Experiencing an Issue? ⚠️